- Meet the Teacher Meetings

 It can be challenging for parents and carers to know whether children are spending too much time on their devices.
 Furthermore, it's even more of a challenge to know whether a child is addicted to social media.
 Read the guide below for information on what is known as 'screen addiction'.

 Live streaming is the term used to describe the broadcast of a real-time video from a mobile device, tablet or games console.
 Live streaming opens up a world of excitement for children, where they can watch live concerts, celebrities, and connect with their friends.
 The 'stream' can go both ways, and there are apps which enable children to broadcast their own live streams.
 There are many positives to this technology, but there are dangers with it, too.
-Click the link below to see National Online Safety's guide.
+Click the links below to see National Online Safety's guide and Think u know - privacy settings.

 'Apps' are designed to run on certain devices and are written for a specific operating system, such as Apple iOS, Windows, or Android.
 There are some tips below to help you moderate and manage your children's use of an app store.